Structured Matrix Learning under Arbitrary Entrywise Dependence and Estimation of Markov Transition Kernel: Numerical Results

 \emph{Experiment 2}: In the second experiment, we validate the dependence of Frobenius norm error on the sample size $n$.
 We fix $p=200$ and let $n$ take value from $\{10000+5000k:0\le k\le 20\}$.

 Figure \ref{fig:markov-error-dependence-on-n} shows how the error of transition matrix estimation depends on the sample size.
 Each point in the graph represents an average of over 20 trials.
 The upper-left panel depicts how error rates of estimating the frequency matrix in Frobenius norm decay with sample size.
 From the upper-right panel, the decay rate is approximately $n^{-1/2}$ as justified in Theorem \ref{thm:main}.
-Also intuitively, when $t$ is larger, the elements in the transition matrix are more spiky and diverse, which results in a longer mixing time, and therefore a slightly larger error, which is reflected in the upper-right panel.

 The lower-left panel depicts how error rates of the transition matrix estimation in $L_1$ norm decay in the sample size.
 The curve is a little wiggling from exact linear.
 This is also reflected by the fact that the estimator $\widehat{P}$ is based on $\widehat{F}$ and it involves $\pi_{\min}$ in the bound given in the Theorem \ref{thm:main}.
 The lower left panel is to verify that our estimated matrix is indeed of low incoherence, in accordance with our theory. \\

 \emph{Experiment 3}: In the third experiment, we examine the dependence of Frobenius norm error on the dimension $p$.
 The number of samples is fixed to be $10^5$ while $p$ is taken from $\{30,35,40,45,50,100,200,500\}$.
 We also compare two slightly different algorithmic variants as specified in Section \ref{sec:practical-algorithm}.
 In particular, recall from the last section that $\emph{Method2}$ represents the one taking into account the incoherent constraint in each iteration while $\emph{Method1}$ is the one without the incoherent constraints, where we take $\mu=5$.
 Figure \ref{fig:markov-error-dependence-on-p-methods} depicts the results.
-They show an approximately ${1}/{\sqrt{p}}$ decay rate of the error which is coherent with our theory.
+They show an approximately ${1}/{\sqrt{p}}$ decay rate of the error, which is coherent with our theory.
 Also both two panels show that including the incoherence condition in each iteration doesn't change the performance too much. \\

 \emph{Experiment 4}: In the fourth experiment, we compare our method with the spectral method in \cite{zhang2019spectral}.
 The results are depicted in Figure \ref{fig:markov-error-comparison-spectral}.
 To account for different signal strength ratio, we let $t$ take value from $\{1,10\}$.
 The left panel presents the Frobenius norm error of frequency matrix while the right panel draws the $L_1$ norm error of the transition matrix.
 As our estimator is tailored for the low-rank-plus-sparse transition matrix, it's not surprising that our estimator by far outperform the spectral estimator.